devchan64/devchan64.github.io/_posts/en/2025-04-01-philosophy-in-ddd-communication.md

 > `gpt-4-turbo` has translated this article into English.
 ---

+# Let's Not Instrumentalize Philosophy – At Its Core, It's About Communication

 ### Modeling is a Conversation.
 Structure is Merely the Outcome.

 Recently, Domain-Driven Design (DDD) has been frequently mentioned in various communities and practical fields.